skylerknecht/DEStroy/README.md

 A GPU-accelerated tool for recovering DES keys from NetNTLMv1 authentication hashes using rainbow tables.

+## Credits

+This project is largely repurposed code from [rainbowcrackalack](https://github.com/jtesta/rainbowcrackalack) by Joe Testa.
+The original rainbow table generation and lookup algorithms, DES implementation, and OpenCL kernels were adapted from that project.
+As such, this project is licensed under the GPL-3.0 license.

+See [LICENSE](LICENSE) for the full license text.

+The rainbow tables are based on a project led by Nic Losby over the last several years that resulted in this [Blog](https://cloud.google.com/blog/topics/threat-intelligence/net-ntlmv1-deprecation-rainbow-tables).

 ## Quick Start
 ```bash
 # Linux